pluskal-lab/MassSpecGym/README.md

 df = load_massspecgym()
 ```

 Second, MassSpecGym provides [a set of transforms](https://github.com/pluskal-lab/MassSpecGym/blob/main/massspecgym/data/transforms.py) for spectra and molecules, which can be used to preprocess data for machine learning models.
-These transforms can be applied in conjunction with the `MassSpecDataset` class (or its subclasses), resulting in a PyTorch `Dataset` object that implicitly applies the specified transforms to each data point.
-Note that `MassSpecDataset` also downloads the dataset from the Hugging Face repository as needed.
+These transforms can be used in conjunction with the `MassSpecDataset` class (or its subclasses), resulting in a PyTorch `Dataset` object that implicitly applies the specified transforms to each data point.
+Note that `MassSpecDataset` also automatically downloads the dataset from the Hugging Face repository as needed.

 ```python
 from massspecgym.data import MassSpecDataset